Mabonito/SDET_test/README.md

 * * *

+Both the server and Eclipse application have to run at simultaneously/parallel.

+Docker compose has to be running before the tests are ran.

 After having docker configured, there is only a command needed to start the application.

        $ docker-compose up